dpharris/Arduino-Shell/README.md

 n-zero bits, and indicated in the 'range' field in the event by inserting the number of bits to be used.

-In this example, 2the two lower bits ware used to represent aspects:
+In this example, the two lower bits are used to represent aspects:
  * 0 = Stop
  * 1 = Caution
  * 2 = Advanced caution